Coronavirus (COVID-19) at a glance – 28 May 2021

-- Over the past week, there has been an average of 11 new cases reported each day.
+- Over the past week, there have been an average of 9 new cases reported each day.
 Of the newly reported cases, the majority have been from Victoria.

 - There is a relatively equal ratio of male-to-female cases across most age groups.

 - Following a peak of cases at the end of March, low numbers of cases were reported each day until early June 2020.
 From mid June 2020, cases increased and peaked in early August 2020 and then declined.
 Since late September 2020, a low number of new cases continue to be reported each day.

 - Of cases with a reported place of acquisition, 75% were locally acquired.

 - The overall proportion of cases under investigation in each state and territory is relatively low, indicating that public health actions, including case identification and contact tracing, is occurring in a timely manner.

 - To date, more than 18,164,500 tests have been conducted nationally.
 Of those tests conducted, 0.2% have been positive.